Koatty/koatty_validation/docs/api/koatty_validation.md

 </td><td>

 Use functions or built-in rules for validation.
+Throws error if validation fails.